solo-io/workshops/istio-basics/03-add-services-to-mesh.md

 kubectl get namespace -L istio-injection
 ```

 Now that you have a namespace with automatic sidecar injection enabled, you are ready to start adding services in the `istioinaction` namespace to the mesh.
+Since you added the `istio-injection` label to the `istioinaction` namespace, the Istio mutating admission controller automatically injects the Envoy proxy sidecar during the deployment or restart of the pod.

 ## Review Service requirements

 Before you add Kubernete services to the mesh, you need to be aware of the [application requirements](https://istio.io/latest/docs/ops/deployment/requirements/) to ensure that your Kubernetes services meet the minimum requirements.